Cancer in Dogs

 As a pet owner it is terrifying to discover that your dog has cancer.
 Not all cancers carry a poor prognosis however.
 Some solid tumors can be surgically removed and may be cured if diagnosed early.
-Unfortunately, other forms of cancer are only diagnosed after they have spread.
+Unfortunately, other forms of cancer in dogs are only diagnosed after they have spread.

 Cancer can develop in any part of the body and is a condition that occurs when cells in your dog's body grow uncontrollably, often destroying healthy cells.
 A group of abnormal cells that consolidates into a mass is referred to as a tumor.

 The most common cancers affecting dogs include breast cancer, skin cancer, bone cancer, mouth cancer, and cancers of the connective and lymphatic tissues.
 They may appear as benign tumors that can treated or removed or as malignant tumors, which are more difficult to remove.